collapsed-stacks/startups/questions/7771/starting-to-manufacture-an-electronic-product.md

 - tagged: `marketing`, `taxes`, `crowd-funding`, `prototyping`
 - score: 3

-<p>I have an idea for an electronic product, I am already designing some prototypes.
-I want to learn then I can start a crowdfunding and all the things I have to do such as paying taxes, etc.  can anyone suggest me a book or website where I can find all the information on how to start this electronics company.  </p>
+I have an idea for an electronic product, I am already designing some prototypes.
+I want to learn then I can start a crowdfunding and all the things I have to do such as paying taxes, etc.  can anyone suggest me a book or website where I can find all the information on how to start this electronics company.

 ## Answer 11110